 NODELAYalgorithm from the TCP stack (see RFC2126)

-- tcp_keep_alive Enables keep-alive and sets the idle time interval (ms) for the TCP stack (see [RFC 1122][rfc1122]).
-Keep-alive will be disabled if this configuration is not set (default behavior).
+Enables keep-alive and sets the idle time interval (ms) for the TCP stack (see RFC 1122).
+Keep-alive will be disabled if this parameter is not set.

 Timeout interval (ms) between reconnection attempts

 Maximum number of reconnection attempts

 Timeout interval (ms) to update info about connected peers

 Listen address for private HTTP API server

 Sets up the CORS headers for public API endpoints.
 The parameter can take any of the three forms:

 - Origin string (e.g.,

 "http://example.com") enables requests from a single specific origin